nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013221136/README.md

 ```

 - future ideas and enhancements
+  - search N levels from a set of nodes for nodes within another set
+    - used to search through neighboring systems
+    - maintain visited set for speed to avoid expanding nodes multiple times
+    - do all expanding in one place like an awk script
+    - could be very bad to combine with the feature for returning all paths - combinatoric expansion
+    - the reason this is necessary instead of saying "refs refs refs" is that refs getting expanded do not include the nodes that got expanded
+      - otherwise would require chaining a bunch of ORs together, like `refs or (... refs refs) or (.... refs refs refs)` - yuck
   - have queries return tables, treat the last ID in table as the current set
     - this way, the whole search path can be returned
   - like relational database from old awk book